opiproject/opi-marvell-bridge/README.md

         }
         // 2.
 Look for an exported symbol such as a function or variable
         // in our case we expect that every plugin will have exported a single struct
-        // that implements the FrontendNvme interface with the name "FrontendNvme" frontendNvmeSymbol, err := plug.Lookup("FrontendNvme")
+        // that implements the FrontendNvmeServiceServer interface with the name "PluginFrontendNvme" feNvmeSymbol, err := plug.Lookup("PluginFrontendNvme")
         if err != nil
             log.Fatal(err)
         }
         // 3.
-Attempt to cast the symbol to the FrontendNvme
+Attempt to cast the symbol to the FrontendNvmeServiceServer
         // this will allow us to call the methods on the plugins if the plugin
-        // implemented the required methods or fail if it does not implement it. var frontendNvme FrontendNvme
+        // implemented the required methods or fail if it does not implement it. var frontendNvme pb.FrontendNvmeServiceServer
-        frontendNvme, ok := frontendNvmeSymbol.(FrontendNvme)
+        feNvme, ok := feNvmeSymbol.(pb.FrontendNvmeServiceServer)
         if !ok
-            log.Fatal("Invalid frontendNvme type")
+            log.Fatal("Invalid feNvme type")
         }
         // 4.
 If everything is ok from the previous assertions, then we can proceed
-        // with calling the methods on our frontendNvme interface object out, err := frontendNvme.NVMeSubsystemCreate(in)
+        // with calling the methods on our frontendNvme interface object out, err := feNvme.NVMeSubsystemCreate(in)
+        // OR (untested)
+        s := grpc.NewServer()
+        pb.RegisterFrontendNvmeServiceServer(s, &feNvme)
     }
 }
 ```